Support us

 METHODS

-We retrospectively compared outcomes for 39 patients from period A(May 2021-April 2022) to 41 patients from period B(Dec 2022-Nov 2023) following workflow optimisation.
+We retrospectively compared outcomes for 39 patients from period A (May 2021-April 2022) to 41 patients from period B (Dec 2022-Nov 2023) following workflow optimization.
 Outcomes included time-to-diagnosis, diagnostic yield, impact of second opinion imaging reviews, and satisfaction levels among involved MDT members.

 CONCLUSION

-Our optimised CUP workflow with digital MDT-discussions and routine second opinion reviews of imaging and pathology data, improved diagnostic efficiency and satisfaction among physicians.
+Our optimized CUP workflow with digital MDT-discussions and routine second opinion reviews of imaging data, improved diagnostic efficiency and satisfaction among physicians.
 These results highlight the value of a multidisciplinary, patient-centred approach focused on effective patient management in CUP.

 RESULTS